Vol. I · No. 1Sunday, November 9, 2025

 Documented event

-Date, structure, public act, procedural outcome, or institutional action supported by sources.
+Date, structure, public act, institutional action, or procedural outcome supported by primary sources.

-A motive or wrongdoing claim made by a party with a prosecutorial, regulatory, investigative, or adversarial press interest.
-Reported, but not treated as neutral.
+A claim about motive or wrongdoing made by a party with prosecutorial, regulatory, or competitive interest.
+Reported, but treated as interpretation rather than neutral fact.

 Legal fact

-Theory consistent with available evidence but not proven.
+A theory consistent with available evidence but not established.
+Labeled honestly as speculation.

 Unknown